cenchat/cenchat.github.io/policies/privacy.md

 ## Third-party embeds

 Some of the content that you see displayed on Cenchat is not hosted by us.
-One example is GIFs from Tenor.
+An example would be links shared by users in their messages.
 We don't control what data third parties collect in cases like this, or what they will do with it.
 So, third-party embeds on Cenchat are not covered by this privacy policy.
 They are covered by the privacy policy of the third-party service.

 ## Tracking & Cookies